What’s New > Postnatural Meditation

 “Visually lush and beautifully written... natural history museums would do well to use Rich Pell’s brilliant book as a road map.”

-- Mark Dion
+- Mark Dion, natural history-artist

 “Once you start to see the world of domesticated animals and genetically engineered organisms as postnatural, you won't look back!
 A fascinating and eccentric read.”

-- Heather Dewey-Hagborg
+- Heather Dewey-Hagborg, bio-artist

 “A beautiful and intensely thought-provoking guidebook to the marvels, disquietudes, and absurdities of a world where distinctions between nature, technology, and human intervention have largely ceased to exist.”

-- Trevor Paglen
+- Trevor Paglen, experimental cartographer-artist

 “This book is designed to unmake a made-up mind.”

-- Critical Art Ensemble
+- Critical Art Ensemble, art-activists

 “Truth is weirder than fiction—and nowhere is that truer than in this book. “

-- The Yes Men
+- The Yes Men, activist-pranksters

 “A captivating collection of vignettes, This Is NOT An Artifact explores a surreal world of life driven by human design.“

-- Chris Voigt, MIT Biological Eng.
+- Chris Voigt, MIT Biological Engineering

 Edited by Etienne Turpin.